 Chapter 5 Geometry

-Section 5.1 Elements of Plane Geometry
+Section 5.1 Elements of Plane Geometry5.1.2 Points and Lines

 In geometry, a place or a position in a plane is idealised to the most basic object, namely a point.
 A single point itself cannot be characterised any further.